Melchor Díaz: Death and legacy

-While on this expedition (reports vary, some saying it ended further exploration, others saying it occurred while on the return) Diaz accidentally suffered a mortal wound.
+While on this expedition (reports vary, some saying it ended further exploration, others saying it occurred while on the return) Díaz accidentally suffered a mortal wound.
 He threw a lance at a dog that was attacking their sheep.
-The lance stuck into the ground and before he could stop, Diaz impaled his groin on the back end of the lance.
-He lingered for twenty days, but died en route in January 1541.
+The lance stuck into the ground and before he could stop, Díaz's momentum impaled his groin on the back end of the lance.
+He lingered for twenty days but died en route in January 1541.
+The rest of the expedition arrived on 18 January 1541, in San Jeronimo de los Corazones, Sonora.

 Because of his untimely death, we do not have the kind of memoirs commonly written by other Spanish explorers.
 The reports that he made in the course of his expeditions, however, were quite detailed and contributed much to the knowledge of the area and the times for both contemporary and later readers.
 His name for the Colorado River was the accepted name for almost two centuries.
 He reported details of Native American culture.
 He discovered and reported geothermal hot springs, probably the ones near Calexico.